What are tech packs?

 Time saved for future collections

-When starting the new collection or a reorder, a tech pack can be modified with slight changes to the details and reused for the clothing manufacturer to start on the order.
+When starting a new collection or a reorder, a tech pack can be modified with slight changes to the details and reused for the clothing manufacturer to start on the order.

 Detailed tech packs should consist of the following: